robojafar/reddit-media-links/README.md

 ## Rate Limiting
 Data hoarders, be wary: Reddit limits requests to 30 per minute.

-Selecting either top or new sort will make 10 requests for a subreddit or 20 requests for a user.
-Selecting Top and New sort will make double the requests.
+Selecting either _top_ or _new_ sort will make 10 requests for a subreddit or 20 requests for a user and selecting _Top and New sort_ will make double the requests.

 ## Disclaimers
 - No copyrighted video or images are hosted by this applications